scarletquasar/container-js/README.md

 </details>

 ## Getting Started
-You can get started and learn about all the ContainerJS features (here)[./docs/QuickStart.md].
+You can get started and learn about all the ContainerJS features <a href="./docs/QuickStart.md">here)</a>.